6 Tips to Find the Right Sacred Art For Your Church

 You’ve felt the absence…

-Your Catholic community unites in truth, yes, and even shares goodness with all it offers in the Sacraments and outreach but this sacred place of worship, where Mass is held, needs the third leg of the transcendentals, Beauty.
+Your Catholic community unites in truth, yes, and even shares goodness with all it offers in the Sacraments and outreach.
+But this sacred place of worship, where Mass is held, needs the third leg of the transcendentals: Beauty.
 Beauty is just as essential to the growth of one’s faith and the encounter of the Lord Himself.
-It helps remind the soul it was made for Heaven.
-As you recognize this reality, you now seek to restore sacred beauty in your own church, however, investing in sacred art for your church is a big decision and you may not feel like you know how to exactly begin.
+It reminds the soul it was made for Heaven.
+As you recognize this reality, you seek to restore sacred beauty in your own church.
+However, investing in sacred art for your church is a big decision and you may not feel like you know how to exactly begin.
 How do you decide what is best for your parish and what will be most fruitful?

 6 Tips as a Sacred Art Painter to Help You